ayushmanchhabra/enumx/README.md

 ## Getting Started

 > Note: Linux environment is required.
 This does not work on Windows since raw sockets have been heavily restricted since Windows XP SP2 (2004).
-MacOS support is possible (PR is welcome).
+MacOS and Android support is possible (PR is welcome).

 ```shell
 git clone https://github.com/ayushmanchhabra/killchain